digipres/publications/index.md

 # The Digital Preservation Publications Index

+{: .warning }
 This is an experimental service being developed as part of the [Registries of Good Practice Project](https://github.com/digipres/registries-of-practice-project).

-The goal is to make records of digital preservation practice easier to find and build on.

-Specifically, this site currently aims to re-publish the metadata of [iPRES conference](https://ipres-conference.org/) proceedings, in order to:
+The purpose of this site is to make records of digital preservation practice easier to find and build on.
+Currently, the focus is on re-publishing the metadata of [iPRES conference](https://ipres-conference.org/) proceedings, in order to:

 - make it easier to search and analyse this body of work.
 - make it easier for search engines to find these articles.